 The NASA Geostationary Coastal and Air Pollution Events (GEO-CAPE) mission is recommended for launch in the second phase of missions (2013-2016) by the 2007 NRC Earth Science Decadal Survey.
-The mission's purpose is to identify human versus natural sources of aerosols and ozone precursors, track air pollution transport, and to understand the the short-term dynamics of coastal ecosystems in response to riverine and atmospheric inputs and external forcings from episodic events such as storms or ENSO.
-GEO-CAPE will provide important high-temporal-resolution information on coastal ocean regions to study the impact of climate change and human activity on this poorly observed yet important component of the Earth's biosphere.
-Near hourly observations throughout each day from GEO-CAPE's geostationary perspective will allow for adequate temporal monitoring of population exposure and the ability to relate pollutant concentrations to their sources or transport, thereby providing data to improve air quality forecasts and coastal zone management decisions.
+The mission's purpose is to identify human versus natural sources of aerosols and ozone precursors, track air pollution transport, and to understand the response of coastal ecosystems to riverine and atmospheric input.
+GEO-CAPE will provide important high temporal resolution information on coastal ocean regions to study the impact of climate change and human activity on this poorly observed yet important component of the Earth's biosphere.
+Continuous observation from GEO-CAPE's geostationary perspective will allow for more adequate temporal monitoring of population exposure and the ability to relate pollutant concentrations to their sources or transport, thereby providing data to improve air quality forecasts and coastal zone management decisions.